Talisk

-Talisk are a Scottish folk band composed of Mohsen Amini, Benedict Morris, and Graeme Armstrong.
+Talisk are a Scottish folk band composed of Mohsen Amini, Benedict Morris, and Charlie Galloway.
 The band rose to prominence after winning the 2015 BBC Radio 2 Young Folk Award and the MG Alba Scots Trad Music Awards "Folk Band of the Year" category in 2017.

 History

-Talisk were formed in 2014 with Mohsen Amini, Hayley Keenan, and Craig Irving.
+Talisk were formed in 2015 with Mohsen Amini, Hayley Keenan, and Craig Irving.
 Irving left to join Mànran, and was replaced on the guitar by Graeme Armstrong.
-In 2015 the band won the BBC Radio 2 Young Folk Award.
+That year the band won the BBC Radio 2 Young Folk Award.
 Following this Amini became the 2016 BBC Radio Scotland Young Traditional Musician.
 The success of the band continued to grow into 2017 where they were awarded "Folk Band of the Year" at the MG Alba Scots Trad Music Awards.
 Amini then followed to be named the 2018 "Musician of the Year" at the BBC Radio 2 Folk Awards.
 Their debut album, Abyss, was released in 2016, and their second album, Beyond, was released in 2018.
 That same year, they received the Belhaven Bursary for Innovation in Scottish Music, the largest music prize in Scotland.

 In September 2021, Hayley Keenan announced her departure from Talisk to return to classroom music education.
 She was replaced two days later by Benedict Morris.
+In November 2023, Armstrong left and was replaced by Charlie Galloway.